the toronto skyline at night one of the free things you can see in Toronto

 Imagine perusing public art installations underneath a city underpass while traffic roars past overhead.
 Welcome to The Bentway.

-This free thing to do in Toronto is a 1.75 km stretch located underneath Toronto’s Gardiner Expressway.
+It’s a 1.75 km stretch located underneath Toronto’s Gardiner Expressway.

 The area also features murals throughout the year and plays host to concerts, events, dance classes and more.
 In the winter there’s a 700-foot skating rink.

-7. Discover a new artist at Artscape Youngplace
+25. Discover a new artist at Artscape Youngplace

 Location: 180 Shaw St, Toronto, ON M6J 2W5